V3lectronics/SPIRIT/README.md

 ### Biometric Module

-*subject to change, considering mounting rhe biometric module in the power button*
+The fingerprint scanner is located on the back of the phone and has a sensing area of 8x8mm.
+It is rated for 10 million finger placements and can store up to 50 templates.

+False acceptance rate: 1/500k (per finger)
+False rejection rate: 1.4-3.5 %

 ### Headphone Jack

-This phone has a headphone jack.
+This phone has a TRRS headphone jack.
 This way the user can decide between wireless or wired.

 ### Microphone

+Omnidirectional with a theorethical frequency range 20 Hz - 10 kHz.
+Sensitivity: -26dB ±3dB @ 94dB SPL.
+Digital output (I2S)

 ### Buttons

-#### Power Button

-#### Programmable Button
+The power, volume and programmable buttons are identical rectangular, tactile switches with a life expectancy of 30k cycles.

 The Programmable Button's function can be customized by the user.
 For example, it can be used for quick launching an app, instantly dialing a saved contact, toggling sound settings (silent, vibrate, sound) etc. The list of potential use cases is very long.
 One of them could be enabling small children or elderly people to instantly call for example a parent, or supervisor in case of emergency.
 Another could be to immediately launch the camera app to quickly capture a moment.